cahya-wirawan/minion-solitaire/README.md

 # Minion Solitaire 3D

 A 3D animated visualization of the classic Peg Solitaire game, featuring Minion-inspired characters.
 This project solves the English Peg Solitaire board and animates the solution with kicks and sound effects.

+**English Peg Solitaire**: A classic board game where the objective is to remove all but one peg from a cross-shaped board by jumping one peg over another into an empty hole, removing the jumped peg.

 ## Features